 Does reading their mail count?
 Selle thought.
 For all his intelligence, he couldn't read minds, and for that she would count her lucky stars.

 Time passed, gooping worked, and Selle learned how to make it work.
-Baron dropped by every night, mostly to talk but sometimes to hold her hand tenderly, to feel human warmth against his neutral skin.
+Baron dropped by every night, mostly to talk but sometimes just to hold her hand, to feel human warmth against his neutral skin.
 It wasn't ice cold, just nothingness, as if he was too trivial to get to feel warm or cold to someone's touch.
 He was just there, just like air, and he floated around, devoid of control, in exchange for the ability to witness life, and try to live it under these suffocating rules.
-And one day she'd floated away, armed with knowledge but also with new thoughts she'd accrued from their meetings.
-But a note had fluttered down, pinned to a book hidden under one of the tent posts.
-She'd hated not having control over when she could visit him – at night, he would come to her as he pleased, and not the other way around – but she'd rather have that than nothing.
-And he hadn't betrayed her, as she'd guessed from his unwavering, argumentative lectures about betrayal.
-That was one of the few things about her that made him angry; another was her penchant for risk-taking, but he'd come to accept that he couldn't dissuade her from much, just a small risk here or there.
-And he certainly couldn't make her stop leaving him notes at dawn every few mornings, despite the huge risk and effort needed in disguising herself and vanishing.
+She hated not having control over when she could visit him – he would come to her as he pleased, and not the other way around – but she'd rather have that than nothing.
+For her own sense of control, she left him notes at dawn every few mornings, despite the huge risk and effort needed in disguising herself and vanishing, and despite his misgivings about the danger involved.
+Each week passed and she was increasingly armed with knowledge about reincarnation, but also rocked with new thoughts she'd accrued from their meetings.
+At least he hadn't betrayed her; he couldn't, not after his unwavering, argumentative lectures about betrayal.
+But her actions angered him, just like her penchant for risk-taking, a character trait which seemed immune from criticism or logic.

 Had she made a mistake?
 She knew for certain he hadn't touched the notes; at one point she left a tiny blade of grass on top that would be dislodged if he touched it.
 Was she really willing to sacrifice all of this for a mission, for her boss to believe her, for her career?